Fairbairn-Sykes fighting knife.

-Commando knife with hilt of wood.
+Commando knife with grip of wood.

 Text and pictures by